mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 ## Customization at initialization
 To customize the model, you can pass `VizroAI` a single argument named `model`, which can either be a string that specifies the name of a `ChatOpenAI` model or an instantiated [`ChatOpenAI`](https://api.python.langchain.com/en/latest/chat_models/langchain_openai.chat_models.base.ChatOpenAI.html) model.

+When specifying a model as a string, you can select any option from the [supported models](#suported-models) listed above.

 The example below uses the OpenAI model name in a string form:

 !!! example "Customize with string"